R.E.B.E.L.S.: Story

 Vril Dox, upon losing control of his L.E.G.I.O.N. robots is forced to flee and is followed to Earth by a team of bounty hunters (one of which turns out to be Amon Hakk, an ex-member of Vril's original team).
 He finds Supergirl and has her heat vision encrypt a file onto a CD.
 Brainiac 5 of the Legion of Super-Heroes had contacted his ancestor and told him to do so.
 Upon uploading the disc, Brainiac Five contacts Vril directly and offers him the entire data catalogue on the Legion of Super-Heroes in order for Vril to set up a new team and to guarantee the survival of the Brainiac lineage into the 31st century.
 Instead of using the heroes, Vril Dox decides to use the data of their villains.
 The Omega Men are also seen fleeing from attacking L.E.G.I.O.N. robots.
 Vril manipulates Hakk into shooting the other bounty hunter.
-He seizes a device that was used to control Tribulus (a giant simian beast strongly resembling Validus of the Fatal Five) and implants the device into his own head.
+He seizes a device that was used to control Tribulus, a giant simian beast, and implants it into his head.
 Vril gains control over Tribulus and they take the bounty hunter ship as their new headquarters.
 Vril finds the next member of the team, Wildstar, old and sick and convinces her that he can heal her.
 After luring her onto his ship he shoots her with an energy gun, leaving her in an energy form and trapped in a containment suit.
 Wildstar contemplates killing Vril, but instead helps him escape her home planet and the two of them hunt down Strata and Bounder.
 Strata tries to convince Wildstar that she will be turned on soon enough if she stays with someone like Vril Dox.
 The Omega Men discover a secret plot involving Starro.